Vitamin B1 (thiamine or aneurine):

 - Growth retardation

-- Disease of fast-turnover cells, especially blood cells
+- Affection of rapidly renewing cells, particularly blood cells

 - Abundant in brewer's yeast (Saccharomyces cerevisiae)